-Well, first, you need to learn how to market your business and start advertising on social media because that's the most effective means of recruiting online, without having to chase people down or deal with rejection after rejection (…and believe me, we've been there!)
+First, you need to learn how to market your business and start advertising on social media because that's the most effective means of recruiting online without chasing people down or dealing with rejection after rejection (and believe me; we've been there!)

 And we've come a long way in just the past couple of months.

-Literally, less than one year ago, when we first got started…
+Less than one year ago, when we first got started…,